openstack/openstack-manuals/doc/admin-guide/source/identity-integrate-identity-backend-ldap.rst

 .. important::

-   For OpenStack Identity service to access LDAP servers, you must define the destination LDAP server in the ``keystone.conf`` file.
+   For OpenStack Identity service to access LDAP servers, you must define the destination LDAP server in the ``/etc/keystone/keystone.conf`` file.
 For more information, see :ref:`identity_ldap_server_setup`.

 **To integrate one Identity back end with LDAP**

 #.
-Enable the LDAP Identity driver in the ``keystone.conf`` file.
-This
+Enable the LDAP Identity driver in the ``/etc/keystone/keystone.conf``
-   allows LDAP as an identity back end:
+   file.
+This allows LDAP as an identity back end:

    .. code-block:: ini